Isaac Babadi

-Isaac Achmed Koroma Junior Babadi (born 6 April 2005) is a Dutch professional footballer who plays as an attacking midfielder or a winger for Belgian club Royal Antwerp, on loan from club PSV.
+Isaac Achmed Koroma Junior Babadi (born 6 April 2005) is a Dutch professional footballer who plays as an attacking midfielder or a winger for club Sparta Rotterdam on loan from PSV.

 Club career

 Isaac Babadi made his professional debut for Jong PSV on 10 January 2022, replacing Johan Bakayoko during a 5–1 home Eerste Divisie against Almere City, their largest win of the season at that point.

 For the 2023–24 season, Babadi was moved to the senior squad of PSV.
 He made his debut on 4 August 2023 as a starter in the 2023 Johan Cruyff Shield, which PSV won 1–0, giving Babadi his first trophy in his first game.

 Four days later, he made his European debut in a Champions League qualifier against Sturm Graz.
 Babadi opened scoring in the 4th minute for his first goal for PSV, the game ended with PSV's 4–1 victory.

 In March 2024, PSV and Babadi announced that a new contract had been signed by both parties.
 The new contract runs until 2028.
 On 1 September 2025 it was confirmed, that Babadi had joined Belgian Pro League side Royal Antwerp on a loan deal until the end of the season.